fbpx

 Kids as Pedestrians

 One of the most severe injuries is head trauma.
 When a child is struck by a vehicle, their head could hit the vehicle itself, the ground, or another object.
 This can lead to traumatic brain injuries (TBIs), such as concussions, contusions, or even more serious conditions like brain damage.
 These injuries can result in long-term complications like cognitive impairments, memory loss, changes in personality, and physical disabilities.
-Some children may need long-term care and rehabilitation, and in the worst cases, traumatic brain injuries can be fatal.
+Some children may need long-term care and rehabilitation.
+In the worst cases, traumatic brain injuries can be fatal.

 Spinal cord injuries are another devastating possibility.
-If the impact of the collision affects the child’s spinal cord, it can lead to partial or complete paralysis.
+If the impact of a collision affects the child’s spinal cord, it can lead to partial or complete paralysis.
 Depending on the severity and location of the injury, the child may suffer from paraplegia (paralysis of the legs) or quadriplegia (paralysis of both the arms and legs).
 These injuries often require extensive medical treatment, physical therapy, and long-term care.

 Distracted and negligent drivers play a considerable role in these tragic accidents.
-Distracted driving involves any activity that diverts attention from driving, such as talking or texting on your phone, eating and drinking, or fiddling with the stereo or navigation system.
+Distracted driving involves any activity that diverts attention from driving, such as talking or texting on the phone, eating and drinking, or fiddling with the stereo or navigation system.
 Even a few seconds of distraction at the wrong moment can lead to an accident.

-Dog Attack / Dog Bites
+Dog Attacks and Dog Bites

 The aftermath of a dog attack on a child is not only physical but emotional and psychological as well.
 The physical damage can be severe, often resulting in painful wounds and, in more serious cases, deep tissue damage or disfigurement.
 Children may have to undergo multiple surgeries or medical procedures to repair the damage, which could lead to permanent scarring.
 These scars can affect a child’s self-esteem and body image as they grow, leading to long-term psychological distress.